An Open Letter to Suno. Please, For the Love of Music, Fix Your UI.

 You recognized this and brought in Jack Brody—ten years at Snap, former Head of Product and Design.
 In November 2024, you made him full-time Chief Product Officer.
 Someone who’s shipped delightful experiences for hundreds of millions of users.

-Nearly a full year later, the UI problems persist and flourish in every new feature.
+Nearly a full year later, the UI problems persist and continue to flourish in every new feature.

 You hired one of the best consumer product designers alive.
-If the app still feels like a prototype a year later, either you’re not listening to him—or you’re not letting him lead.
+If the app still feels like a usabilist’s torture year later, either you’re not listening to him, or you’re not letting him lead and do what is really needed to do.

-Do real user testing.
+- Do real user testing.
 Get actual users (not your team) to complete basic tasks while you watch and don’t help.
-You’ll be horrified.
+I promise you, you’ll be horrified.

-You’ve built something magical.
-You’ve hired someone who knows how to make it usable.
-You’ve given him nearly a year.
+Dear Suno Team, you’ve built something magical.
+You’ve hired someone who knows how to make magic work.

 Now actually let him do it.
 Remove whatever barriers are preventing change—cultural, organizational, or resource-based.